bshurick/production-demo/README.md

 After [launching](#launch-inference-service) the inference service docker container locally, run `pytest test_integ` to run integration tests on the running service.

-## How do I set up a continuous integration pipeline?
+## How can I set up a continuous integration pipeline?

 Pipeline yaml definition files for [GoCD](https://docs.gocd.org) are provided in the `pipeline/` folder.